cogini/elixir-deploy-template/README.md

 The host name is not important, you can use an existing server.
 Just use the name from your `.ssh/config` file in the `inventory/hosts` config and in the `ansible-playbook` commands below.

+If you are using a recent Ubuntu or Debian version that defaults to Python 3, add the host to the `[py3-hosts]` group.

 (The template has multiple hosts in the groups for testing different OS versions, comment them out.)